speedyk-005/chunklet-py/docs/getting-started/programmatic/document_chunker.md

     print()
 ```

-1. Instructs the chunker to automatically detect the language of the input text.
-While convenient, explicitly setting the language (e.g., `lang="en"`) can improve accuracy and performance for known languages.
+1.  `lang="auto"` lets us detect language automatically.
+Super handy, but specifying a known language like `lang="en"` can boost accuracy and speed.
-2. Sets the maximum number of sentences allowed per chunk.
-In this example, chunks will contain at most four sentences.
+2.  `max_sentences=4` caps each chunk at 4 sentences max.
+Your content gets neatly portioned!
-3. Configures the chunker to have no overlap between consecutive chunks.
-The default behavior includes a 20% overlap to maintain context across chunks.
+3.  `overlap_percent=0` means zero overlap between chunks.
+By default, we add 20% overlap to keep context flowing smoothly.
-4. Specifies that chunking should start from the very beginning of the text (the first sentence).
-The default is 0.
+4.  `offset=0` starts us from the very beginning.
+(Zero-based indexing - because programmers love starting from zero!)

 ??? success "Click to show output"
     ```linenums="0"